c1im4cu5/0xcarbon_Desktop_Trading_App/Windows/README.md

 # TestNet

 Download is currently designed to access 0xcarbon TestNet.
-Please see information on main page for more details about accessing the bot.
+Please see information on main page for more details about accessing the bot and its current abilities (or lack thereof).